whitneyburton/portfolios/students/1511/20160122-heidi-hoopes-m1.md

 Horace Williams

-*Test suite shows a good variety of cases, covering edge cases and escalating the complexity *Tests are pretty standard across the 3 sorting algos; might have been interesting to look at pulling out more methods for each also so those could be tested more specifically
+*Test suite shows a good variety of cases, covering edge cases and escalating the complexity *Tests are pretty standard across the 3 sorting algos; might have been interesting to look at pulling out more methods for each algo so those could be tested more specifically
 *Algos are cleanly implemented and follow the algorithm description cleanly *Benchmarking infrastructure is in place and has some basic benchmarks; would be nice to see more benchmarks across wider set of inputs